G. E. Moore

 Professor Bryan Magee adds in supplement: “The greatest tragedy of academic philosophy in the twentieth century in the English-speaking world is that it was developed as a profession largely by people to whom these things were not obvious, people who did not themselves have philosophical problems and who – perhaps for that reason – operated with a commonsense view of the world, and equated philosophical activity with conceptual analysis” (Magee, op. cit., p.
 53).

-A further observation is that the alternatives in philosophy seemed to be contradicted by religious elements, the absolute idealism of Hegel, and the oracular writings of Nietzsche (ibid.).
+A further observation is that the alternatives to commonsense philosophy seemed to be contradicted by religious elements, the absolute idealism of Hegel, and the oracular writings of Nietzsche (ibid.).
 Therefore everything else was eschewed as inferior or confusing.

-The analysis of conceptual analysis thus leaves rather large areas of questioning in matters that should not be taken for granted.
+British conceptual analysis (or “commonsense”) leaves rather large areas of questioning in matters that should not be taken for granted.
 For instance, the Magee formulation prompts a query as to the identity of the people who do experience “philosophical problems.”
 Perhaps Magee is one of them; that contingent may also include more obscure persons possessing a valid angle on the resolution of problems.

 Kevin R. D. Shepherd